coveo/commerce-events-exercise/README.md

 The test scenrio simulates a simple checkout flow.
 It will:

-1. Add three products at random to the cart.
+1. Add three random products to the cart.
 2. Navigate to the checkout page.
 3. Pay
 4. Navigate to the search page.